telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

     * Found in Local Broker
     * Found in Remote Context Provider

 * The attributes that are found in a remote context provider need to be forwarded.
-The local attributes are simply updates while those not found are marked as such in the response.
+The local attributes are simply updates non-found attributes are marked as such in the response.
-* A new vector of `ContextElementResponse` is created and filled with all those attributes that are to be forwarded (step 3).
+* A new vector of `ContextElementResponse` is created and filled in with all those attributes that are to be forwarded (step 3).
 These responses are then added to the response vector that was output from **mongoBackend**.
 If no attribute is "found", then the `ContextElementResponse` is prepared with a 404 Not Found.
 * Internal loop (step 4): `mongoUpdateContext()` doesn't fill in the values of the attributes, as this is not part of the normal response but, to forward an update request, the value of the attributes must be present.
 This loop fills in the values of all attributes that are to be forwarded.
 * Internal Loop (step 5): Create `UpdateContextRequest` objects, one per context provider, and fill in these objects with the attributes that are to be forwarded.
 * Each request is sent to its corresponding Context Provider, containing all attributes (step 3).
-See details in [FW-02 diagram](#flow-fw-02).
+See details in diagram [FW-02](#flow-fw-02).
 * The responses from the context providers are merged into the total response to the client issuing the request that provoked the forwarding (step 7).
 Note that the forwards are serialized, each forward awaiting its response before continuing.

 <a name='flow-fw-02'></a>